What is eVTOL?

 Some manufacturers have avoided conforming with the rigors of DO-178C certification by classifying their aircraft as ultralight vehicles as the FAA has a certification section for these.
-However, eVTOLs have developed significantly and need to be classified on their own.
+However, eVTOLs have developed significantly and need to be classified on their own and certified for revenue-generating operation.
 Some can’t fall under UAV regulation as they are designed to carry passengers, some will be heavier than the set allowable weight for ultralight vehicles, and some will be autonomous.

 If this new mode of transportation is to be adopted, passenger safety as well as safety of people near the aerial vehicles area of operation needs to be addressed by appropriate certification. eVTOL technology is developing at a rapid rate and certification approaches are only catching up reactively.
 The major regulatory bodies have not yet developed the complete regulatory framework required for the increasingly ambitious eVTOL systems that are in development.